alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 If your site includes an internal search function, GA4 can record search activity when it detects recognised search query parameters in the page URL (for example, parameters such as "q", "s", or "search").
 These parameters can also be configured in the property settings.

 When a user performs a search, GA4 records a "view_search_results" event.
-In reports, this typically appears as activity on the search results page.
+In reports, this appears as activity on the search results page.

 The "Page path and screen class" dimension shows the search results page itself.
 To understand where the search was initiated, use the "Page referrer" dimension.
 This shows the page the user was viewing immediately before the search results page loaded.